cedadev/nlds-client/docs/user_guide/source/tutorial.rst

 To guarantee to get the full information for a single transaction, the ``-i`` option can be used with the numeric id of the transaction.
 The ``-n`` option can also be used with the transaction id, if you know it.
+Finally, the ``-S`` option lists the subrecords of the transaction.

 .. code-block:: text

-    > nlds stat -i 2
+    > nlds stat -i 2 -S
     State of transaction for user:frjohn, group:farmers, id:2
         id              : 2
         user            : frjohn